Epic Mickey: Promotion

+Reception

-ReceptionEpic Mickey received "mixed or average reviews" according to review aggregator Metacritic.
+Epic Mickey received "mixed or average reviews" according to review aggregator Metacritic.

 IGN gave it a score of 8/10, criticizing its camera, control issues and lack of voice acting, but praised its charm, story, art design, and lasting appeal for the players.
-Video game talk show Good Game's two presenters gave the game a 6 and 7 out of 10.
+Australian video game talk show Good Game's two presenters gave the game a 6 and 7 out of 10.
 They compared the paintbrush abilities to that of the water jet pack from Super Mario Sunshine and found it frustrating how the levels reset back to their original state after leaving.
 On a positive note, they said it "isn't as 'dark' or 'adult' as the hype made it out to be...
 I guess it is a kid's game after all, but at least it's an intelligent one.
 It doesn't come anywhere near the complexity and fun of something like Super Mario Sunshine, which I think it borrows some ideas from".
 Shirley Chase from GameZone complimented the game on its usage of Disney history but added that the game had numerous flaws saying: "For all of its good points, Disney Epic Mickey does have some glaring flaws, which can make the game feel like a chore.
 The most noticeable problem is the camera, which will lead to more cheap deaths than anything else".
 In a review for GamesRadar, Chris Antista who began the article as an admitted "diehard Disney dork", praised it as a "thoroughly heartwarming salute to Disney" and that he hasn't "fallen so head over heels with the look, feel, and play of a third-person platformer since the original Banjo-Kazooie".
 G4TV also named it "Best Wii Game".
-Giant Bomb gave a negative review with 2/5 stars saying: "Nevermind these heightened expectations, though: even on its own merits, Epic Mickey is a platformer that feels about a generation behind, though one with just enough flashes of inspiration to keep you constantly aware of its wasted potential".
+Giant Bomb gave a negative review with 2/5 stars saying: "Never mind these heightened expectations, though: even on its own merits, Epic Mickey is a platformer that feels about a generation behind, though one with just enough flashes of inspiration to keep you constantly aware of its wasted potential".

 In its opening weekend, Epic Mickey failed to reach the UK Top 40 and even the Wii Top 10 sales charts after its November 26 UK release.
 On November 30, 2010, the release date in North America, the game was completely sold out on the Disney Store website by the afternoon.
 The game sold 1.3 million copies its first month.
-As of June 2011, the game sold 2 million copies in North America and Europe combined.
+As of June 2011, the game had sold 2 million copies in North America and Europe combined.